 1 Credit.
-This advanced course surveys the major areas in the field of psychology.
-Analyzes the five major perspectives in the field and how these perspectives apply to human behavior: memory, learning, personality, therapy and abnormal behavior.
+Surveys the major areas in the field of psychology.
+Analyzes the major perspectives in the field and how these perspectives apply to human behavior.
+Studies memory, learning, personality, therapy, and abnormal behavior.
 Course is offered through UH Maui College.
 Upon successful completion of the course, students earn 3 college credits.
-Pre-requisite: (KS) C grade or better in English 11, cumulative GPA of 2.0 or higher and UH Maui Accuplacer test placement at ENG 100.
+Prerequisite: (KS) C grade or better in English 11, cumulative GPA of 2.0 or higher and UH Maui Accuplacer test placement at ENG 100.